Aerial drone view of the coastal village of Erbalunga, Corsica, nestled against green mountains.

 Corte is Corsica’s heart and soul—literally, it’s right in the center of the island.
 Surrounded by mountains and crowned with a citadel, it’s where you come for history, hiking, and a totally different vibe from the coast.
 We loved its rugged authenticity and youthful energy, thanks to the university.

 We drove the Restonica Valley, one of the most scenic inland spots we’ve visited.
-Corte adds depth to your trip and is a must if you want to understand where Corsica is located beyond its beaches.
+Corte adds depth to your trip and is a must if you want to understand Corsica beyond its beaches.

 Read: 8 Best things to do in Corte, Corsica, France